How Did Bubble Tea Become So Popular In Malaysia?

 Unlike many trends that have come and gone, the bubble tea trend does’t seem to be losing popularity anytime soon.

 With the stiff competition in bubble tea drinks, how are there still so many shops that are so successful?
+Here are some tips we’ve compiled in casee you’re planning to run a bubble tea shop.

 They each have their own differentiating factor, whether it be new drinks, new flavours or difference in aesthetics.